BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 ## A bit of context

 At Bedrock Streaming many teams develop and maintain _frontend_ applications for our customers and users.
-Some of those application are not very young.
+Some of those applications are not very young.
 In fact, the application I'm mainly working on is a website whose developments started in 2014.
 I have already mentioned it in different articles of [this blog](https://slashgear.github.io/).